Hostile Takeover

 Guess worker drones hadn’t gotten any better at aiming.

-Wasn’t exactly fun, sitting up here taking pot shots; she was just waiting for–
+Wasn’t exactly fun, sitting up here taking pot shots with blurry vision; she was just waiting for—

 There.
-The sound of the front door getting blown down, and, cloaked in a cloud of smoke, N breached the factory.
+The sound of the front door getting blown down.
+Cloaked in a cloud of smoke, N breached the factory.

-Wouldn’t be a fair competition if V got a head start, after all.
+After all, this wouldn’t be a fair competition if V got a head start.

-V switched her rifle for a laser and melted the other end of her (already unsteady) support beam.
+V switched this rifle for a laser and melted the other end of her (already unsteady) support beam.
 It fell, and V rode it down.

 Let’s get this party started.
-She laughed, and another beam melted – the floor? ceiling? both? – whatever formed the de facto roof of the factory.
+She laughed, and another beam melted – the floor? ceiling? both? — whatever, it formed the de facto roof of the factory.

 Between the falling weight and the weakening, the ceiling caved.